sujithjay/sujithjay.github.io/_posts/2021-05-16-Defining-Platforms.md

 Consider a platform with \\(n\\) users and an operating cost of \\(C\\).
 Assume that when the user-count increases to \\(n+1\\), the cost increases to \\(C+ c\_{1}\\), and when the user-count increases to \\(n+1\\), the cost increases to \\(C+ c\_{1} + c\_{2}\\).
 For a cost-scalable platform, \\(c\_{2} \leq c\_{1}\\) [^3].

 #### Lasting
-A 'lasting' platform ensures that the incremental cost of the customer grows more slowly than the incremental value to the customer.
+A 'lasting' platform ensures that the incremental cost to the customer grows more slowly than the incremental value to the customer.

 In case of public platforms, not every platform has to be lasting.
 [Byrne Hobart](https://diff.substack.com/p/who-amazon-grows-with/) calls (public) platforms which follow the incremental value dictum as second-derivative platforms (a first-derivative platform being one which follows the Bill Gates' definition above).